FaisalHammad1999/futureproofwiki/Intro-to-Python.md

 ## Data Types

 In Python we can use **Integers, Floats, Strings and Booleans** just like JavaScript.
-However there are some new data types fto be aware of.
+However there are some new data types to be aware of.

 ### Lists